luxonis/depthai-docs-website/new_system/source/pages/api.rst

   python3 -m pip install depthai

-For other installation options, see :ref:`other installation options <todo>`.
+For other installation options, see :ref:`other installation options <Other installation methods>`.

 Test installation
 #################